databricks-industry-solutions/security-analysis-tool/docs/deprecated_old_setup.md

      * Set the PAT token value for the workspace_id
      * Set the value for the account_id
      * Set the value for the sql_warehouse_id
-     * Set the value for the analysis_schema_name to store SAT analysis results (for UC use catalogname.schema name , for hive use schema name)
+     * Set the value for the analysis_schema_name to store SAT analysis results (for UC use catalog.schema name , for hive use schema name)

        ```